enablebanking/open_banking_eidas_broker/README.md

 openssl genrsa -out client.key 4096
 ```

-And client CSR is generated the same way how it's done for the server (please not that
+And client CSR is generated the same way how it's done for the server (please note that
 the subject should be different from the CA's subject).

 ```bash